patrickhladun/yolkaris-odyssey/README.md

-# Yolkaris Odyssey - CI Project 3
+# Yolkaris Odyssey - CI Project 3<!-- omit from toc -->
 version 1.0.1

 Welcome to "Yolkaris Odyssey," my first attempt at coding a game.
 As a developer with a passion for learning and trying new things, I ventured into the realm of game development without a background in gaming.
 This project is a text-based adventure game built with Python, inspired by the classic games that have intrigued and entertained us over the years.